 Search This SiteThis site is huge.
 You'll find a Google search bar you can use to find what you are looking for at the top of the left hand column of every page.
 This search will search both the Blood Sugar 101 main site and main blog.

 Remember to use caution when responding to any ads Google displays.
 We monitor these ads on a regular basis and block any that we see that are clearly bogus, but occasionally abusive ads slip through.
 So please don't fall for "miracle cure" claims for supplements and diet products.

 Please keep in mind that Jenny is not a doctor and cannot answer specific questions about your medical condition or that of a family member.
 She cannot help you collect evidence for legal actions involving medical malpractice.
+She is not able to recommend local doctors whose practices are in line with what we discuss here.
 She does not give diet advice beyond suggesting that you try the technique you'll find described HERE.